tariq7299/CatFactTask/README.md

 ### To start the app in production just do the following

 #### Cat Server (Backend)
-1. Head to `CatFactsServer` folder then install all the dependencies
+1. Head to `catNipServer` folder then install all the dependencies
 ```bash
 npm install
 ```